 |Accommodations||Interns must provide or arrange their own housing and transportation.|

-The TOEFL iBT, TOEIC, TOEFL Primary and TOEFL Junior tests are global measures, so ETS actively seeks candidates who can bring diverse experiences and perspectives to the work.
+The TOEFL iBT, TOEIC and TOEFL Primary tests are global measures, so ETS actively seeks candidates who can bring diverse experiences and perspectives to the work.
 Interns must have a very high degree of fluency in English but do not need to be native speakers, nor do they need to be U.S. citizens.
 Non-U.S. citizens must have appropriate work visas.

 All interns must have excellent writing skills.
 The work requires: